bellpunyawee/adaptive-quiz-system-chill/README.md

 ##  Recent Updates

-### December 3, 2025 - Content Expansion & Research Validation
+### December, 2025 - Content Expansion & Research Validation

 **What we accomplished:**